 Bob earned his bachelors and master’s degrees from the University of Michigan.

-Marianne Udow-Phillips is the Executive Director of the Center for Healthcare Research & Transformation (CHRT) at the University of Michigan.
-CHRT is an independent 501(c)(3) impact organization with a mission to advance evidence-based care delivery, improve population health, and expand access to care.
+Marianne Udow-Phillips is the former Executive Director of the Center for Healthcare Research & Transformation (CHRT) at the University of Michigan, an independent 501(c)(3) impact organization with a mission to advance evidence-based care delivery, improve population health, and expand access to care.
 Before coming to CHRT, Marianne served as director of the Michigan Department of Human Services from 2004 to 2007, appointed by Governor Jennifer M. Granholm.
 Marianne came to state service from Blue Cross Blue Shield of Michigan (BCBSM), where she served in a number of leadership roles for over 20 years, most recently as senior vice president of Health Care Products and Provider Services, with responsibility for the BCBSM social mission, health policy, data analysis, and care and network management programs for the traditional and PPO products.
 She also served as senior vice president and vice president of Plans and Operations for Mercy Alternative and Care Choices.